MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/asset-capture-setup-environment.md

 To complete this article, you need:

-- **A Dynamics 365 Remote Assist subscription (trial or paid)**, this enables you to install and use the app.
-The 90-day in app trial is not compatible with this tutorial.
-If you don't have one, you can start a trial for free.
+- **A Dynamics 365 Remote Assist subscription (paid)**, this enables you to create environments and install and use the app.
 - **Ability to manage environments in Power Platform Admin Center**.
 This tutorial covers creating Dynamics 365 environments and installing apps.
 Admin access is required (Dynamics 365 service admin, Global admin, or Power Platform service admin).
 - **Available database capacity**.
 If you are creating a new environment for Remote Assist, you will need at least 1GB of available database capacity to do so.
+Paid subscriptions of Remote Assist provide default tenant capacity if you do not have any existing Dynamics 365 products.
 Learn more about the capacity model here: [New Common Data Service storage capacity
 ](https://docs.microsoft.com/en-us/power-platform/admin/capacity-storage).

+> [!IMPORTANT]
+> Trial subscriptions of Remote Assist can be used for the public preview if you have **existing Dynamics 365 subscriptions** that include apps such as Field Service or Customer Service.

 ## Install Dynamics 365 Remote Assist